-- 1. Water-dependent uses are those requiring proximity to the water (e.g., commercial marinas, boat yards, industrial boat repair and manufacturing, and water sports recreational uses). - 2.
-Water-related uses are those requiring association with the water (e.g., commercial trailered boat sales, bait/tackle shops, recreational resorts and institutional or educational research centers). - 8.2.B.
+8.2.B.
 Hurricanes and tropical storms.
 Historically, hurricanes have caused significant property damage and loss of life in south Florida.
 Great storms in the late 1940s caused widespread damage and flooding in a much different Martin County than exists today.
 Significant development has since taken place in the coastal area.
-Local efforts now focus on identifying and outlining measures that Martin County should consider to avoid loss of life and minimize property damage in a hurricane or other major storm.
+These effects will be compounded by increased flooding from the impacts of sea level rise, changing weather patterns, and destructive storms.
+Local efforts now focus on identifying and outlining measures that Martin County should consider to avoid loss of life and minimize property damage in a-hurricanes, or other major storms, or tidal flooding and inundation.

-The County has identified five evacuation zones (Category A through E) based on Storm Surge Models provided by the National Hurricane Center and shown on Figure 8-7.
-The maximum potential storm surge for a particular location depends on a number of different factors including; storm intensity, forward speed, angle of approach to the coast, central pressure, and the shape and characteristics of coastal features such as bays and estuaries.
-A hurricane with landfall at 90 degrees to the coastline would have a considerably higher storm surge than either a paralleling or crossing hurricane.
+The County has identified five evacuation zones (Category A through E) based on Storm Surge Models provided by the National Hurricane Center and shown on Figure 8-73.
+The maximum potential storm surge for a particular location depends on a number of different factors including; storm intensity, forward speed, angle of approach to the coast, central pressure, tidal elevation, and the shape and characteristics of coastal features such as bays and estuaries.
+A hurricane with landfall at 90 degrees to the coastline would have a considerably higher storm surge than the same storm either a-paralleling or crossing the coastline hurricane.
 Emergency Management will issue evacuation orders based on Storm Surge Warnings issued by the National Hurricane Center.

 Category A & B Storm Surge Zones.
 Residents within this designated evacuation zone will be included in the Evacuation Order, as well as all barrier islands.
-In addition all residents of mobile/manufactured homes in the County are ordered to seek more secure shelter.
+In addition, all residents of mobile/manufactured homes in the County are ordered to seek more secure shelter.